max/tmp-sample-shortener/api-docs.md

   ```

 - The shortened URLs use a combination of lowercase letters, uppercase letters, and numbers (a-zA-Z0-9) for the short ID.
-- The API uses SQLite to store the mappings between short IDs and original URLs.
+- The API uses SQLite to store the mappings between short IDs and original URLs, as well as visit analytics.
+- Analytics data includes IP address, user agent, referrer (if available), and timestamp for each visit.